tarantool/doc/doc/getting_started/getting_started_imcp.rst

 Creating a data schema [2 minutes]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's start with the data schema---take a look at the "Code" tab on the left.
+Let's start with the data schema -- take a look at the "Code" tab on the left.

 Here we can create a file called ``schema.yml``.
 In this file, you can
 describe the entire cluster's data schema, edit the current schema,